JetBrains/intellij-plugins/AngularJS/README.md

 ## Getting started

 1. If you’re using WebStorm, IntelliJ IDEA Ultimate, PhpStorm or PyCharm Pro, the plugin is already installed and enabled in your IDE.
-In GoLand or RubyMine, install AngularJS plugin in *Preferences | Plugins - Install JetBrains plugins*.
+In GoLand, Rider or RubyMine, install AngularJS plugin in *Preferences | Plugins - Install JetBrains plugins*.
 2. Open your Angular project.
 3. Make sure that you have AngularJS or Angular library files in your project (for example, in the node_modules folder) – this is required for the IDE to enable Angular support for this project.